 What is a MaxiCode?

-MaxiCode is a two-dimensional code developed by United Parcel Service (UPS) in 1992.
-It is mostly used on shipping labels for addressing and sorting US domestic and international packages.
-MaxiCode symbols include a number of encoded messages such as:
+Developed by the (UPS) United Parcel Service in 1992, it is a dimensional code that is majorly used on shipping labels for addressing and sorting US domestic and international packages.

 - Address data (postal code, country code, etc.)